Roman Colleges: Pontificio Collegio Urbano

 The Pontificio Collegio Urbano "De Propaganda Fide" (Urban College) was established in Rome in 1622 in order to train missionaries to be sent around the world.
 All students of the Urban College have a full scholarship, lodging, accommodation and academic fees.
 After completion of studies the newly ordained priests would return to their homeland.
 As of 2016 the Urban College had about 165 students, most from Asia and Africa.

-Besides students from the dioceses of different continents, there are also seminarians of various Churches sui iuris such as the Syro Malabar, Syro Malankara, Coptic and Chaldean.
-In April 2015, thirteen seminarians of the Syro Malabar Church received minor orders: the subdiaconate, and diaconate from Joseph Pallikkaparambil, Bishop emititus of the diocese of Palai, India.
+Besides students from the dioceses of different continents, there are also seminarians of various Churches sui iuris such as the Syro-Malabar, Syro-Malankara, Coptic and Chaldean churches.
+In April 2015, thirteen seminarians of the Syro-Malabar Church received minor orders: the subdiaconate and diaconate from Joseph Pallikaparampil, Bishop emeritus of Palai, India.

 Originally, the college occupied a premises adjacent to the Spanish Steps.
 If there were not enough pupils from a particular country to constitute a national college, the students would be housed at the Urbana.